Scouts-Sint-Joris/Module-skeleton/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) and [CONDUCT](CONDUCT.md) for details.

-f you discover any security related issues, please email :author_email instead of using the issue tracker.
+if you discover any security related issues, please email :author_email instead of using the issue tracker.

 ## Credits